Count Dracula in popular culture: Live-action films

 1947 re-issue poster for Dracula (1931).
 Several Dracula adaptations draw from the look and imagery of the 1931 film.

 It is rumored that an early Russian film adaptation of Bram Stoker's Dracula was theatrically released in 1920.
 The existence of this film adaptation is disputed, as there exists very little information or proof of its existence.
 The earliest provable source for it is the June, 1963 edition of Famous Monsters of Filmland, where it is written "Eric Jason, specialist in stage monsters, once told me he was sure there'd been a Russian version of DRACULA".
+Ukrainian director Victor Tourjansky has been credited by some writers as the director of the supposed film.

 An early adaptation of Dracula is the Hungarian silent movie Dracula's Death; directed by Karoly Lajthay.
 The film allegedly premiered in 1921, though this has been questioned by some scholars who instead list 1923 as the earliest verifiable release date.
 The film is currently considered lost in its entirety.

 Director F. W. Murnau made an adaptation of Dracula with Nosferatu (1922).
-Newman declared that this adaptation as "the only screen adaptation of Dracula to be primarily interested in horror, from the character's rat-like features and thin body, the film was, even more so than The Cabinet of Dr. Caligari, "a template for the horror film."
+Newman declared that this adaptation as "the only screen adaptation of Dracula to be primarily interested in horror, from the character's rat-like features and thin body".
+The film was, even more so than The Cabinet of Dr. Caligari, "a template for the horror film."